Brain of Blood

 Brain of Blood (also known as The Creature's Revenge, The Oozing Skull, and The Undying Brain) is a 1971 American horror film directed by Al Adamson and starring Grant Williams, Kent Taylor and Reed Hadley.
 Angelo Rossitto and John Bloom also appeared in it.
-It was also Hadley's last film appearance before his death in 1974.
+It was Hadley's last film appearance before his death in 1974.

 Plot

 Amir, the benevolent ruler of Kalid, is dying, but there is the hope of transplanting his brain into another body.
 Freshly deceased, he is flown to the United States where Dr. Trenton, having unwisely put off acquiring another body until the last minute, transplants Amir's brain into the body of the disfigured simpleton assistant who failed in said chore.
 Dr. Trenton has a few nefarious plot twists of his own in mind, and then there's the thing with the dwarf and the woman chained in the basement.